leads-project/leads_query-engine/README.rst

 Network monitoring
 -----------------------

 For network monitoring and tcpflow analysis, we deploy tcpflow.
 We use fabric script to manage tcpflow.

-Notice: tcpflow archives grow pretty fast.
-We capture all incomming and outgoing traffic.
+**Notice**: tcpflow archives grow pretty fast.
+The tool capture all incoming and outgoing traffic.

+**Notice**: You should start tcpflow before any connections, you want to capture, is established.
+You should close all the captures connections after the experiment.
+Otherwise, tcpflow might not provide accurate measurements. tcpflow stores captured data in a file when a connection is closed.

 1. Install: